Spring 2023

 Katelyn Saechao Seattle, WA B.A.
 Environmental Studies; B.A.
 Geography: Data Science Year awarded 2023 Through UW, I have been granted valuable experiences where I worked towards achieving equity in my community and strived for growth as an advocate.
 As a Southeast Asian woman in STEM, I ultimately hope to encourage others from marginalized backgrounds to reach for their dreams despite the trials and tribulations they may encounter… Read more

 In Ep.
 6 of Going Public: Reimagining the PhD, Geography Ph.D.
 Candidate Julian Barr discusses the affordances and limits of various digital platforms, the ways in which the dissertation form might shift to integrate public scholarship, and how a walking tour can powerfully excavate gentrified spaces, subordinated knowledges, and competing memories through his project, “Pioneer Square and the Making of Queer Seattle."
-“Pioneer Square and the Making of Queer Seattle” is a public project… Read more
+“Pioneer Square and the Making of Queer Seattle” is a… Read more

 Read more